Scrid

 a gravelly baritone, a man married to his pipe

-who lobsters through the brutal Maine winters.
+who lobsters through Maine winters.

 Sometimes, on the water, says the voice of my thoughts